ghania-03/shelfsense-insights/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```
+The application will start with hot-reloading and be available on your local development URL.

 **Edit a file directly in GitHub**